acumos/system-integration/z2a/CONFIG.md

 ### Kong - API Gateway for Acumos (deprecated)

->NOTE: This configuration activity has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.
+>NOTE: Kong configuration has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.

 ### MariaDB - to support the Common Data Services (CDS)

->NOTE: This configuration activity has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.
+>NOTE: CDS configuration has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.

 ### Sonatype Nexus - to support artifact management

->NOTE: This configuration activity has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.
+>NOTE: Nexus configuration has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.

 ## Kubernetes (kind) Configuration Tasks